-Most home protection plans will only cover normal wear and tear, so it’s important to invest in a home warranty plan that covers replacement costs.
+Most home protection plans will only cover normal wear and tear, so it’s important to invest in a home warranty plan that covers replacement costs to make sure your home warranty is worth it.
 Make sure to get the most out of your coverage.

 Many first-time home buyers may be shocked to learn the amount of money required to own a home.
 On top of many of the hidden fees of home buying, securing a home protection plan prior to move-in may ease a bit of the financial burden when your appliances need repairs.
-Whatever your reasoning, with a home warranty plan, you are choosing home and life protection.
+Whatever your reasoning, whether you buy a home warranty plan before or after closing,, you are choosing home and life protection.